adonese/mit/specs.md

 - auditor services

 - Adding chained query methods.
 Will greatly clean the api when we are building our search engine

+## Auth part

+These are important fields and should be encoded in `jwt`

+- StateNo
+- LocalityNo
+- CityNo
+- NeighborhoodNo
+- UserNo
+- UserType

 ### Flour submission